-The Tehama County FCWCD will manage groundwater resources responsibly and sustainably in order to maintain acceptable standards and prevent undesirable groundwater levels, groundwater quality, groundwater storage, depletion of surface water resources, and subsidence while recognizing the importance of maintaining groundwater supplies and quality for the beneficial users of groundwater within the Subbasin over the 50-year-planning and implementation horizon.
-As mandated under Title 23 of the California Code of Regulations (CCR) Section 354.24, the GSA within the Bowman Subbasin has established a "sustainability goal for the basin that culminates in the absence of significant and unreasonable undesirable results within 20 years of the applicable statutory deadline."
-Specifically, this sustainability goal establishes that the Bowman Subbasin will be operated within its sustainable yield by 2042, or 20 years following GSP adoption and implementation in January 2022.
+The Tehama County FCWCD will manage groundwater resources responsibly and sustainably in order to maintain acceptable standards and prevent undesirable results, as defined by SGMA, while recognizing the importance of maintaining groundwater supplies and quality for the beneficial users of groundwater within the Subbasin over the 50-year planning and implementation horizon.
+As mandated under Title 23 of the California Code of Regulations (CCR) Section 354.24, the GSA within the Red Bluff Subbasin has established a "sustainability goal for the basin that culminates in the absence of significant and unreasonable undesirable results within 20 years of the applicable statutory deadline."
+Specifically, this sustainability goal establishes that the Red Bluff Subbasin will be operated within its sustainable yield by 2042, or 20 years following GSP adoption and implementation in January 2022.